kumarravigithub/task/README.md

 # task

-Task repo for interview in assessing MERN stack
+Task repo for interview in assessing backend and frontend candidates.

 ## Dev Environment Setup (node version: v8.10.0 and above)